Llama: Characteristics

 The ears are rather long and slightly curved inward, characteristically known as "banana" shaped.
 There is no dorsal hump.
 The feet are narrow, the toes being more separated than in the camels, each having a distinct plantar pad.
-The tail is short, and fibre is long, woolly and soft.
+The tail is short, and the fiber is long, woolly, and soft.

 In essential structural characteristics, as well as in general appearance and habits, all the animals of this genus very closely resemble each other, so whether they should be considered as belonging to one, two, or more species is a matter of controversy among naturalists.

-The question is complicated by the circumstance of the great majority of individuals that have come under observation being either in a completely or partially domesticated state.
-Many are also descended from ancestors that have previously been domesticated, a state that tends to produce a certain amount of variation from the original type.
-The four forms commonly distinguished by the inhabitants of South America are recognized as distinct species, though with difficulties in defining their distinctive characteristics.
+The question is complicated by the circumstances of most individuals who have come under observation, either in a completely or partially domesticated state.
+Many are also descended from ancestors previously domesticated, a state that tends to produce a certain amount of variation from the original type.
+The four forms commonly distinguished by the inhabitants of South America are recognized as distinct species, though there are difficulties in defining their distinctive characteristics.